Murphy Bed Plans

 6. The ‘fold’ is hidden because it is right under that bottom trim, so you can see it if you are laying on the ground, looking up.

-7. The pillows sit in the back (and stay there even when it is folded into the wall) The picture below shows me standing on the bed, looking down behind it.
+7. The pillows sit in the back (and stay there even when it is folded into the wall) The picture below shows me standing on the bed, looking down at it (behind the bed).

 8- Build shelves.
 I didn’t want the wall bed to stick out too much, so we decided to add shelves.